AndrewRadev/vimrunner/README.md

 The latest stable documentation can be found
 [on rubydoc.info](http://rubydoc.info/gems/vimrunner/frames).

-This is still fairly experimental, so use with caution.
-Any issue reports or contributions are very welcome on the
-[GitHub issue tracker](https://github.com/AndrewRadev/Vimrunner/issues).
+Any issue reports or contributions are very welcome on the [GitHub issue tracker](https://github.com/AndrewRadev/Vimrunner/issues).

 ## Usage